krnome/DAT250-experiments/exp4/dat250-expass4.md

 I changed the GetRequest- and PutRequest-classes that were included for the Counters-example to work with Todos, and used them to also implement a PostRequest-class, to confirm that the service worked as expected.
 I also tested the four operations in Postman.

 Postman: Get-request after two Todos were saved:

 ![Postman Get](img/todosGet.PNG)

 Postman: Post-request, returning the Todo in JSON:

 ![Postman Post](img/todosPost3.PNG)

 Postman: Get-request after the previous Post-request:

 ![Postman Get after Post](img/todosGetAfterPost.PNG)

 Postman: Get-request for specific Todo:

 ![Postman get 3](img/todosGet3.PNG)

 Postman: Put-request for specific Todo - returns the updated Todo in JSON:

 ![Postman Put](img/todosPut3.PNG)

 Screenshot from the Derby database confirming the JPA implementation works:

 ![Derby](img/derby_todos.PNG)

-Postman: Get all Todos after the Put-request
+Postman: Get all Todos after the Put-request:

 ![Postman Get after Put](img/todosGetAfterPut.PNG)

-Postman: Delete-request for specific Todo
+Postman: Delete-request for specific Todo:

 ![Postman: Delete](img/todosDelete.PNG)

-Postman: Get-request after the Delete-request
+Postman: Get-request after the Delete-request:

 ![Postman: Get after Delete](img/todosGetAfterDelete.PNG)